Free Energy of the Cauchy Directed Polymer Model at High Temperature: Introduction

+One may check that the lower bound in \eqref{e115} can be proved by the method developed in proving \eqref{e116}.
+Note that by \eqref{e103},

+which will be useful later. \end{remark} Now we are ready to present our main results.
+Recall $\beta_{1}$ and $\beta_{2}$ from Theorem \ref{t101}.
+Throughout the rest of this paper, we assume $\beta_{1}=0$, i.e., the model is disorder relevant, which is an equivalent condition for $S-\tilde{S}$ to be recurrent according to the statement right below Theorem \ref{t101}.

-We first prove that with some extra assumptions on the underlying random walk $S$, $\beta_{2}=\beta_{1}=0$, i.e., in the entire strong disorder regime, very strong disorder holds and there is a trivial weak disorder regime $\beta=\{0\}$.
-This will be done by giving negative upper bounds for $p(\beta)$ at any $\beta>0$.
-We have \begin{theorem} Let the Cauchy directed polymer model be defined as in subsection \ref{s101}.
+We first show that with some extra assumption on the underlying random walk $S$, $\beta_{2}=\beta_{2}=0$, i.e, the free energy is strictly negative as soon as $\beta>0$. \begin{theorem} Let the Cauchy directed polymer model be defined as in Subsection \ref{s101}.
 We assume that the underlying random walk $S$ satisfies \eqref{e114} and $S-\tilde{S}$ is recurrent.
-Denote $D^{-1}(\cdot)$ by
+We set